An introduction to 2d conformal field theory: Introduction

 \subsection{Renormalization group flow and Wilson-Fisher fixed points}

-In quantum field theory, a partition function is conceptually defined by using Feynman path integral.
+In quantum field theory with a Lagrangian description, a partition function is conceptually defined by using Feynman path integral.
 The basic integration variables are the Fourier modes $\phi_k$ of a field $\phi$.
-With a cutoff $\Lambda$, we schematically write
+With a cutoff $\Lambda$, we can schematically express it as